 Abigail was at Norton Children’s Hospital for 18 days.
-Amanda credits Ashley Neal, M.D., pediatric cardiologist with Norton Children’s Heart Center and University of Louisville Physicians, Kelvin Lau, M.D., electrophysiologist at Norton Children’s Heart Center and UofL Physicians, as well as the countless nurses who kept a close eye on Abigail.
+Amanda credits Ashley Neal, M.D., pediatric cardiologist with Norton Children’s Heart Center, as well as the countless nurses who kept a close eye on Abigail.

 They kept the family informed of all risks and benefits of Abigail’s care.
 It helped Amanda become a “heart mom for a heart kid.”
 Amanda had some fear about going home to Bowling Green, but the staff helped her prepare.